surjit/jpauli.github.io/_carew/posts/2015-04-16-segmentation-fault.md

 The OS will, for each physical segment it creates, register the bound/limit for the MMU translation unit to work correctly, but it will also register a permission flag.

 As the code is not modifiable, the code segments are all created with the RX permission flag.
 The process can load those memory areas for eXecution, but any process trying to Write into such memory area, will be shout at by the OS.
 The other two segments : heap and stack are RW, the processes can read and write from their own stack/heap , but they can't execute code from it (this prevents program security flaws, where a bad user may want to corrupt the heap or the stack to inject code to run, mainly to be given root access : this is not possible as the heap and stack segments often are not eXecutable.
-Note that this has not always been the case in history).
+Note that this has not always been the case in history and requires some more hardware support to work efficiently, this is called the "NX bit" under Intel CPU).

 Memory segments permissions are changeable at runtime : the task may call for [mprotect()](http://man7.org/linux/man-pages/man2/mprotect.2.html) from the OS.